Science Says Doing These 3 Simple Things Will Make You More Charismatic

 Charismatic people mirror the other person.

 Psychologists have found that when two people are getting along, they start to mirror each other’s bodies as a sign of trust and safety.
-Your date crosses their legs, so do you; you take a sip of water, so do they.
+Your date crosses their legs, so do you; you take a sip of water, so does your date.

 You can make strategic use of that mimicry.